Once you create a matter, you can search for files in Google Drive. You can also search for:

-	- Accounts—Enter one or more accounts and search up to 5,000 Vault users in the domain.
+- Specific accounts—Enter one or more accounts and search up to 5,000 Vault users in the domain.
 The search fails if you attempt to search more than 5,000 users or don't include at least one user.
-You can also check the box to Include results from Team Drives.
+You can also check the box to Include results from shared drives.

-- Organization—Search within a specific organizational unit.
+- Organizational unit—Search within a specific organizational unit.
 If you choose one with sub-organizational units, all of the sub-organizational units will be searched.The organizational unit must have fewer than 5,000 members.
-You can also check the box to Include results from Team Drives.
+You can also check the box to Include results from shared drives.

-- Add a Team Drive member's email address.
+- Add a shared drive member's email address.

-- Start typing the name of the Team Drive you're looking for, then click the one you want.
-You can choose multiple Team Drives.
+- Start typing the name of the shared drive you're looking for, then click the one you want.
+You can choose multiple shared drives.

-- (Optional) Enter a date range range and choose a time zone.
+- (Optional) Enter a date range and choose a time zone.

 - (Optional) Use Terms to specify one or more search terms.
 Use search operators for complex searches.